Frequently Asked Questions (FAQs)

 How do teachers and students use technology?

-Lincoln Lutheran, our sister school who serves 6th-12th graders, was the first school in Lincoln to implement a 1:1 technology program for its students.
-Messiah Elementary was the second.
+All of our schools integrate technology to some level.
+Many of our schools offer a 1:1 style of program, ensuring the age appropriateness and purposefulness to the content area and learner outcomes.
 All students have full access to technology tools in their classrooms whenever they need it, and all teachers have laptops, iPads, and projectors or TVs for interactive instruction.

 What credentials do your teachers have?

-The Nebraska Department of Education approves all schools in the Lutheran Schools of Lincoln district under Rule 10 and is fully accredited by National Lutheran School Accreditation.
+Our elementary schools are approved by the Nebraska Department of Education under Rule 10 and is fully accredited by National Lutheran School Accreditation.
+Lincoln Lutheran is also approved by NDE under Rule 14 and accredited through NLSA.

 Do you welcome volunteers?